busymachines-labs/busymachines-commons/rest-core/README.md

 you will probably be using one of its concrete variants `JsonRestAPI` from the [`busymachines-commons-rest-json`](../rest-json) module.
 This module only serves as the common core for the implementation of these modules.

+This is what you roughly get:
+ - a semantically meaningful exception handler that maps the exceptions from `core` to HTTP status codes—at the same time providing a consistent way of reporting the information contained in these rich exceptions
+ - a simple way of starting to define endpoints in the akka scala dsl
+ - out of the box implementations for authentication directives.
+See the traits in `busymachines.rest.RestAPIAuthentications`
+ - potential integration with `JSON` via the `busymachines-commons-rest-json` module

 ## Examples

 Examples of usage are rather verbose so you'll have to check the tests in the [`busymachines-commons-rest-json-testkit`](`./rest-json-testkit`) module.